 Crystal de-Passille Chabot

-There is currently no vaccine to prevent COVID-19 disease.
+A COVID-19 vaccine has recently been developed and has gotten approval for use in adult population in some countries.
 The best way to be protected is to avoid being exposed to this virus.
 Bear in mind, the virus is spread mainly from person-to-person.
 That is between, infected people who are in close contact with other people within 6 feet.

 Social Distancing – Parents you should avoid taking your children out in public at this time.
 This is because the virus is spread through respiratory droplets from an infected person coughs or sneezes and or hands.
 The droplets from an infected person if you or your child is within 6 feet can travel into your mouth and nose and inhaled into the lungs.
 Avoid hand shaking, hugging and kissing as common courtesies at this time.